 • You can also place a cheerio on the back of the tongue as a tactile cue for back of the tongue elevation.

 Peanut butter is a great reinforcer.
-You can also use anything sticky like nutella, marshmallow fluff, etc.
+You can also use anything sticky in oral motor exercises for kids like Nutella, marshmallow fluff, etc.

 • Put peanut butter on whatever speech tool you're using to increase oral acceptance.